In comparing March 2019 to March 2020, there is a 21% increase in online orders.

 Therefore, it is quite essential to stay secure while carrying out transactions online.

-Below are six tips on how to shop safely during coronavirus.
+To be free from these fraudsters, consider these 6 tips on how to shop safely during coronavirus

 1. Examine the Site Thoroughly

 The first tip on how to shop safely during coronavirus is to examine the site you are dealing with.

 When operating an online store, the first trust indicator is the website.